 Technology

-How RecitID's AI recognition works
+How Quran Identifier's AI recognition works

 Last updated

-RecitID uses acoustic fingerprinting plus a fine-tuned recitation model.
+Quran Identifier uses acoustic fingerprinting plus a fine-tuned recitation model.
 This page explains exactly what the model does, what it doesn't do, and the limits you should keep in mind when using it.

 Step 1 — Audio fingerprinting